RicoJia/ricojia.github.io/_posts/2022/2022-02-03-deep-learning-Classic-CNN-Models.markdown

 ## One-by-One Convolutions

 An 1x1 filter is mainly used to shrink (summarize) or expand the number of channels, while the height and width of the feature maps remain the same (`nxnxm` -> `nxnxc`).
 This technique is also called **"pointwise convolution"**.
+An 1x1 convolution is effectively a weighted sum across all feature maps, and is also called a "feature pooler".

 <div style="text-align: center;">
 <p align="center">